KPCC (FM): History

-Pasadena City College has a history in radio back to when it was still Pasadena Junior College, a combined high school and college; in 1934 it began hosting a montly radio show on the Pasadena Presbyterian Church station KPPC (AM).
+Pasadena City College has a history in radio back to when it was still Pasadena Junior College, a combined high school and college; in 1934 it began hosting a monthly radio show on the Pasadena Presbyterian Church station KPPC (AM).
 Pasadena City College's 75th anniversary history book mentions "an experimental program every Monday night in 1942 on KPCS" named "Presenting Pasadena for Pasadena Preferred", produced by the PCC Radio Division and the Chronicle.

-Pasadena City College opened a radio studio on December 14, 1947, with a studio classroom, engineering room, work room, and reception room, but no transmitter or broadcast license; the studio instead continued to broadcast its programs over other local radio stations, such as KPPC and KXLA (AM).
+Pasadena City College opened a radio studio on December 14, 1947, with a studio classroom, engineering room, work room, and reception room, and no transmitter or broadcast license; the studio instead continued to broadcast its programs over other local radio stations, such as KPPC and KXLA (AM).
 The college was also active in television from September 1949, using the Pasadena Playhouse, which had its own television department.

 The college began its own broadcasts on FM in April 1957 as KPCS, with a transmitter purchased from KWKW.
-One of the few two-year college stations with an FCC broadcast license, it originally on the air from 11 a.m. to 2 p.m., it went to "all day" broadcasting on October 1, 1962.
-The original callsign of KPCS stood for "Pasadena City Schools", so the callsign was changed to KPCC at the end of 1971.
+One of the few two-year college stations with an FCC broadcast license, it was originally on the air from 11 a.m. to 2 p.m., it went to "all day" broadcasting on October 1, 1962.
+The original call sign of KPCS stood for "Pasadena City Schools".
+The call sign was changed to KPCC at the end of 1971.

 During the 1970s and 1980s the station won numerous broadcasting awards.
 The radio station and television studio were flooded in the 12-day rainstorm that affected Pasadena in 1983.

 KPCC's transmitter and radio tower moved from the C Building at PCC to a higher-powered facility on Mount Wilson in 1988.
 In 1993, the studios also moved out of the C Building, where they had been confined to a cramped basement, and into the newly built Shatford Library with the television production studios and Media Center, where the radio studios remained until 2010.
 The station expansion, particularly in signal coverage area, led to years of controversy in the 1990s over the station's change in focus from Pasadena-area to Los Angeles regional interest.
 However, by the end of the 1990s, KPCC remained a small, student-operated National Public Radio station with various music programs and a budget of $300,000.